NCBI-Hackathons/Computational_Medicine_1/CVD/README.md

 ##  Significance of a Polygenic Risk Score:
-Assuming there is a family in which most individuals display a particular phenotypic trait derived from a specific disease diagnosis, the aim is to target the unresolved and provide those who are inquiring with a polygenic risk score which would demonstrate how well "protected" the individual(s) in question are from acquiring the phenotypic trait.
+Assuming there is a family in which most individuals display a particular phenotypic trait derived from a specific disease diagnosis, the aim is to target the unresolved and provide with a polygenic risk score which would demonstrate how well "protected" the individual(s) in question are from acquiring the phenotypic trait.

 ##   What's the problem and Why should we solve it?